Skip to main content

 He helps organisations adopt simple but effective security controls that protect against high-frequency digital threats.

-In this episode, Neil explains the Cyber Essentials scheme, breaks down what’s still going wrong with UK cybersecurity, and shares practical tips any business can follow to reduce risk.
+Neil walks through the Cyber Essentials scheme, what is still going wrong with UK cybersecurity, and practical steps any business can follow to reduce risk.

 Why Basic Security Still Matters

-Still, many misconceptions persist in boardrooms across the UK.
+Still, dangerous assumptions persist in boardrooms across the UK.

-"They won't target us, we're too small" is one of the most common - and dangerous - assumptions, Neil says.
+“They won't target us, we're too small” is one of the most common - and dangerous - beliefs.

 "The opportunist doesn't know whether it's a small company or a large one.
 They’ll simply go after what's easiest to access."

-Things like weak passwords, open internet ports, ignored software updates - all areas covered by the UK government's Cyber Essentials certification.
+Weak passwords, open internet ports, and missed software updates are recurring themes - all areas covered by the UK government's Cyber Essentials certification.

 What Is Cyber Essentials?